-The development plan is usually designed in collaboration with each candidate, the CEO, and Chair and/or HR professional; this ensures that all parties are engaged and motivated to meet development goals.
+The development plan is usually designed to collaborate with each candidate, the CEO, Chair and/or HR professional; this ensures that all parties are engaged and motivated to meet development goals.
 The plan is based on individual strengths and development needs and should consist of a practical syllabus for each candidate.
-It’s important to understand that successful development does not occur in isolation and provides individual support for candidates to ensure success in their current roles.
+It’s important to understand that successful development does not occur in isolation.
+Also, it provides individual support for candidates to ensure success in their current roles.

 Steps 4 and 5: Decision-making and Transition

 An organization’s response to the three questions above determines how well it manages a succession circumstance.
-Successful organizations have undergone multiple rounds of identifying future needs, assessing available leadership talent, and proactively developing the leadership capabilities of internal candidates.
-Board members have gotten to know each of the internal candidates and seen them in several different settings, but also should be able to rely on current, detailed, and objective evaluations of each candidate’s suitability.
+Successful organizations have undergone multiple rounds of identifying future needs.
+As well as assessing available leadership talent, and proactively developing internal candidates’ leadership capabilities.
+Board members have gotten to know each of the internal candidates and seen them in several different settings.
+They should rely on current, detailed, and objective evaluations of each candidate’s suitability.

-It’s also critical that the board provides sufficient support to the newly appointed leader as he or she transitions into the role.
+It’s also critical that the board provides sufficient support to the newly appointed leader as they transition into the role.